-By reducing the image size, just that alone, it decreased her load time to 3.04 s and 52% faster than others tested.
+By reducing the image size, just that alone, decreased her load time to 3.04 s and 52% faster than others tested.
 An improvement of 9% faster than before.
 It may not seem like much but according to SEJ that could reduce the bounce rate by 62%.

-This a Dog DIY Blog that has many many holiday posts on homemade dog treat recipes.
-For those of you don’t know about this niche in the pet blogging space, DIY holiday Pet posts are gold in the fall to winter months.
+This is a Dog DIY Blog that has many many holiday posts on homemade dog treat recipes.
+For those of you who don’t know about this niche in the pet blogging space, DIY holiday Pet posts are gold in the fall to winter months.
 I mention this because it is where my ‘it depends’ comes in.
 January peaks in organic traffic due to seasonal reasons.
 The Page Speed Update hits and traffic starts to dwindle maybe all from the seasonality of the content?
 It continues to decline in March & April, now I’m worried it might be from a slow load time.
-Beginning of May I start optimizing images to improve site speed.
-The organic traffic stops decreasing then starts increasing.
+Beginning of May I started optimizing images to improve site speed.
+The organic traffic stops decreasing and then starts increasing.
 At the very least I feel comfortable stating that any negative effects she received from Google are no longer an issue.

 Image Size = Site Speed Conclusion